DUNE-DAQ/performancetest/docs/performance.md

 # performancetest/docs
 ## Pre-checks
+18-January-2024 - Work in progress, feedback is welcome - Danaisis Vargas and Matthew Man

+The following instructions are aimed at users who want to run and create a performance report.
 - **Server configuration:**
     - cpu-perf-mode script doesn’t work because the intel-pstate driver isn’t loaded
         - cause: BIOS Speedselect mode enable/disable (basically retest what we did with OTHER perf. governors.)